theworldasastage/hugo/content/post/science/20200206-creativity-paradox.md

 You always need to validate your hypothesis on data you've never looked at before.

-{{< partial "contact_form" "To be notified on the next datascience paradox article, subscribe to the newsletter!" "creativity_paradox" >}}
+{{< partial "mailing-with-tag" "Subscribe to the newsletter to receive new articles." "creativity-paradox">}}